 The Excel Add-in makes use of OData-enabled entities beneath the surface.
 It provides a convenient way for an end user to retrieve and modify Talent data through the familiar Excel UI.

 The Excel Add-in is appropriate for ad-hoc data imports/exports by business domain experts.
 For a recurring data integration that requires programmatic automation, another integration technology will be more appropriate.

 The Common Data Service administrator experience provides a Data Integrator service that can be used for data integrations to/from Common Data Service.
 Data Integrator can be used to define integration projects (often based on pre-defined templates that application developers have tailored for specific integrations).
 The integration projects can be scheduled to run automatically on a recurring schedule or be run manually.

 Data Integrator projects are appropriate for Common Data Service batch integrations and make a great choice for integrations between the Dynamics 365 family of applications.
-As an example, Microsoft provides an out-of-the-box Data Integrator template that can be used for integrating data from Dynamics 365 for Talent (Core HR) into Dynamics 365 for Finance and Operations.
-For more information, see Integration from Dynamics 365 for Talent to Dynamics 365 for Finance and Operations.
+As an example, Microsoft provides an out-of-the-box Data Integrator template that can be used for integrating data from Core HR into Dynamics 365 Finance.
+For more information, see Integration from Dynamics 365 Talent to Dynamics 365 Finance.